elkozmon/zoonavigator/SECURITY.md

 - Steps to reproduce, proof of concept, or relevant logs.
 - The ZooNavigator version, packaging type, and ZooKeeper version involved.

-Please allow a reasonable window for triage before public disclosure.
-If the issue is accepted, fixes will be prepared for the maintained release line and documented in the changelog.
+Please allow time for review before public disclosure.
+There is no formal response SLA, but accepted fixes will be handled in the default branch and included in a future release.

 ## Supported Versions

-Security fixes target the latest stable ZooNavigator release and the default branch.
-Older releases may receive fixes when the change can be backported safely.
+Security fixes target the default branch and the latest published release.
+Older releases are not maintained separately; users should upgrade when a fix is available.